Skip to Main Content

 AMDA's subscriptions are accessible to active students, faculty, and staff.
 After clicking on your desired collection, you'll have two options for logging in as an AMDA user...

 The online collections can be accessed using an AMDA Google account.
 Students and Faculty should sign in with Google.
 If you receive an error message from Google, please contact the AMDA IT at firstname.lastname@example.org.
 If you need any other assistance please contact email@example.com

 The online collections can also be accessed using the 5-digit number on the back of your AMDA ID.
 Staff should sign in with their ID.
 This number will be used in both username and password fields.
 If you do not know your personal login number, your ID is not accessible, or you have not yet been issued an ID card, please contact the firstname.lastname@example.org for assistance.

 ...
 Not sure how to navigate a resource?

 That's easy to fix!
-Just schedule an appointment for a Librarian Assistance by video-chat with one of the friendly AMDA Librarians for help of any kind, simply by using the link below:
+Just schedule a Zoom appointment with one of the friendly AMDA Librarians for help of any kind, simply by using the link below:

 Other Useful Resources

 Jacob's Pillow Dance Interactive This link opens in a new window

 Jacob’s Pillow Dance Interactive is an ever-growing collection of dance videos filmed at Jacob’s Pillow, America’s longest-running international dance festival, from the 1930s to today.
 Hundreds of performance excerpts may be browsed by artist, era, or genre, or explored through curated Playlists.
 In addition, an entertaining and informative Guess Game offers randomly-generated multiple-choice questions to test your dance knowledge.
 And an extensive section of multimedia essays feature talks, photos, programs, and other exclusive content organized into themes including Tap, Dance of the African Diaspora, and Women in Dance.